LLNL/sundials/doc/superbuild/source/developers/getting_started/Checklist.rst

    third party libraries to ensure that these files are only included when SUNDIALS is configured to use that library.

 #.
-Configure SUNDIALS using the C flags ``-Wall -ansi -pedantic``, to aid in
+It can be helpful to configure SUNDIALS using the C flags ``-Wall -Werror``.
-   catching compatibility issues on other platforms (Windows).
    When building, modify your file to remove any error/warning messages output during compilation of your code.
+This can be done automatically with the advanced CMake options ``ENABLE_ALL_WARNINGS`` and ``ENABLE_WARNINGS_AS_ERRORS``.

 #.
 Configure your build with a minimal set of configuration options enabled
    (serial).
 Run ``make``, ``make test``, ``make install``, and